web-lizzard/budget-buddy/docs/ubiquitous_language.md

 - RenewBudget(expiredBudget) - creates a new budget based on an expired one
 - CopyCategories(sourceBudget, targetBudget) - copies categories from one budget to another

-### TransactionCategoryReassignmentService
+### RemoveCategoryService

 Manages moving transactions between categories.

 **Methods:**

-- ReassignTransactions(sourceCategory, targetCategory, budget) - moves transactions from one category to another
+- RemoveCategory(sourceCategory, targetCategory, budget) - moves transactions from one category to another
 - DeleteTransactions(category) - deletes all transactions from a category

 ### StatisticsCalculationService